Agoric/documentation/main/zoe/api/zoe-contract-facet.md

    - Returns: `void`
    - The `seat` exits, displaying the `msg` string, if there is one, on the console.
-     This is equivalent to exiting, except that `exit` is for a successful transaction while `kickOut()` is aborting the transaction attempt to signal an error.
-Still, the contract gets its current `allocation` and the `seat` can no longer interact with the contract.
+     This is equivalent to exiting, except that `exit` is for a successful transaction while `kickOut()` aborts the transaction attempt and signals an error.
+The contract still gets its current `allocation` and the `seat` can no longer interact with the contract.
  - `stage(newAllocation)`
    - Returns: `{ SeatStaging }`
    - A `seatStaging` is an association of a `seat` with reallocations. `reallocate()` takes